 For more information about these terms and conditions please contact Keith Jonker on +44 (0)2476 692 600 or email email@example.com.

 Not directly from the MIA.
 We continuously search for funding streams which may be of assistance to you so please keep in touch and we will share such information, if found.

 Will this be an annual programme?

-Yes - we expect the School to take place annually in April and November.
+Yes - the School will take place annually in April and November.